shambhavisingh010/shambhavisingh010.github.io/_publications/paper-21.md

 venue: "Journal of the Indian Society for Probability and Statistics"
 paperurl: "https://doi.org/10.1007/s41096-025-00233-z"
 citation: >
   Singh, S. & Upadhyay, S. K. (2025).
-"A Bayes Study of Human Fertility Curve Using Mixture of Two Weibull Densities."
-  *Journal of the Indian Society for Probability and Statistics*, 437–461.
+"A Bayes Study of Human Fertility Curve Using Mixture of Two Weibull Densities." <i>Journal of the Indian Society for Probability and Statistics<i>, 437–461.
 ---